brillout/wildcard-api/docs/readme.template.md

 ## Permissions

-Permission is defined by code.
+Permissions are defined by code.
 For example:

 ~~~js
 // Node.js server